 April is a Soprano and masters graduate from the Royal Academy of Music, London.
 April has performed roles of Ellen Orford (Peter Grimes), Countess (Figaro) and First Lady (Die Zauberflote) in the RCM Opera scenes.
 She has also taken part in the Hispania Piano Festival and performed selections from Carmina Burana with chorus and orchestra.
 She has performed in such prestigious venues as Notre Dame Paris, Southbank, Westminster Abbey and Westminster Cathedral.
+In 2021, April performed in the televised 'Young artist of the year' at the Royal Albert Hall and interviewed by Bill Bailey.
 April is DBS checked and has over 6 years teaching experience working in private and academic schools, pursuing her passion to bring singing to children and enjoys bringing fresh ideas to Hertsmere Academy to increase their vocal and performing talents.

 Pierre Audiger is a Musical Director, Pianist, Composer and Actor.

 Pierre trained at the Royal Conservatoire of Scotland and at Cochet-Delavène acting school in Paris.
 With 'Miss April' he co-wrote the opera "Ayanfe" premiered in London in 2018 for the festival "Opera in the city".
 His works are regularly performed throughout Europe and have been performed by internationally renowned artists such as Daniel Ciobanu, Pietro Bonfilio, Petras Geniusas.